Dry dog food comes in a huge range of flavors. Some options are even designed for specific breeds, sizes, and ages.

 Best Dry Dog Food for Puppies

-The food options we’ve looked at so far is aimed at adult dogs, despite differences in breed size.
+The food options we’ve looked at so far are aimed at adult dogs, despite differences in breed size.

 Puppies grow quickly, so they need a very different nutritional balance to adult dogs.
 Make sure to give your puppy a dry food aimed at puppies until they are fully grown.